ImperialOctopus/worlds-to-follow/docs/08-arbiters-guide.md

 If you choose to base your new spell on an effect that can already be created with magic, use the following guidelines:

-- Start with any base spell, and include any applicable modifiers within the same Art (regardless of prerequisites).
+- Start with any base spell, including any applicable modifiers within the same Art (regardless of prerequisites).
 - If it requires concentration, then it still does.
 - If it has a fixed Mana cost, consider lowering the cost (by 1 or 2).
 - If it has a variable Mana cost, consider increasing the base effect (e.g. 2 + Xm becomes 5 + Xm); increasing the scaling may start to break reality at high Mana utilisation.